scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 observation transitioning from type 0 which has the spatial lag of type 3 at :math:`t` and this very observation happens to stay at type 0.
 Since we are short of information, we could not conclude with the "perfectly stuck" theory.
-The spatial Markov tests
-including likelihood ratio test and the :math:`\chi^2` test :cite:`Bickenbach:2003wg, Rey20161` are both rejected indicating that neighboring context plays an important role in shaping the neighborhood dynamics.
+The spatial Markov tests (available upon request) including the  likelihood ratio test and the :math:`\chi^2` test :cite:`Bickenbach:2003wg, Rey20161` are both rejected indicating that neighboring context plays an important role in shaping the neighborhood dynamics.